 If you’re a planning a hiking holiday, romantic getaway or family vacation, here’s my list of the best things to do in Ambleside, The Lake District!

 So the Loughrigg walk is a personal favourite, but there are many great trails starting from Ambleside.
 For a more strenuous climb, and equally beautiful views, head up Wansfell, directions from the town centre here.
 If you only fancy a short wander, on the way to Wansfell you can find some waterfalls, about 20 minutes walking distance.
 Sweden Bridge is another nice route, slight incline but nothing too difficult.
 A flat and easy stroll, you can walk down to the Lake, taking in Galava Fort (roman ruins) and Borrans Park on the way.
 If you don’t take the left turn up to Loughrigg described above and just carry on the road, you will find yourself at Rydal.
 A pretty lake, and there are some caves to explore nearby.
+There are plenty of long and short walks from Ambleside to suit all levels.
 Pop in to the Tourist Information Centre for walking maps of the area.

 If you like cycling, then Ambleside is a great base!
 Bring your own bike if you can, or rent on from BikeTreks.
 There are many cycle paths, and I love that you can take routes that avoid the road.
 I have an old second hand mountain bike, which serves me well.
 There are of course much more serious routes and downhill tracks in the Lake District.
 My favourite cycle route is from Ambleside to Sawrey ,around 8 miles.
 It takes you along the edge of Lake Windermere, and you get beautiful views of Fairfield.
 At Sawrey, you can turn around and come back, or take the ferry across to Bowness and cycle back along the road to Ambleside.
 It is also a nice ride under Loughrigg to Rydal, from here you can continue to Grasmere.
 The local buses are bicycle friendly, so you can hop on if don’t have the energy to come back!